mchung94/pyramid-service/README.md

     - goalScore
     - currentScore
     - deck
+  - If goalScore and currentScore are not passed in, the solver will just try to maximize the score.
+The maximum possible score in a single game is 1290.
   - This will find the fastest way to reach the goal score.
 If that's not possible, it will try to maximize the score overall.
-The maximum possible score is 1290, so if you want to just maximize the score without a goal in mind, use goalScore=1290&currentScore=0.
 - Card Challenges (removing cards of a given rank)
   - /pyramid-solitaire/solver/card?goalNumberToRemove=4&rankToRemove=J&currentNumberRemoved=1&deck=...
   - It needs four query parameters: